flood-io/element/packages/docs/docs/api/ElementHandle.md

 # `ElementHandle`

-Example Handle represents a remote element in the DOM of the browser.
+Element Handle represents a remote element in the DOM of the browser.
 It implements useful methods for querying and interacting with DOM elements.

 :::note